RaphaelDolling2020/gh-issue-sync/README.md

   <p><strong>gh-issue-sync: sync GitHub issues locally and back</strong></p>
 </div>

-`gh-issue-sync` is a simple command line tool that can sync GitHub issues to local Markdown files for offline editing, batch updates, and seamless integration with coding agents and back up.
+`gh-issue-sync` is a command line tool that syncs GitHub issues to local Markdown files for offline editing, batch updates, and integration with coding agents.

-The idea here is that you can bring in the state of a bunch of GitHub issues locally so that you can refine them with an agent until you're satisfied and sync back up the changes.
-It can also be useful if you are working without internet for one reason or another and you want to have your issues readable locally.
+Pull issues locally, refine them until you are satisfied, and sync changes back.
+Also useful for offline access to your issues.

+## Why?

+When refining many issues at once, editing them on GitHub can be tedious.
+It is easier to make changes locally and push them all at once.
+This is particularly useful when using Claude Code or similar tools to refine issues iteratively.

+Agents can work with issues locally until you are ready to push.
+The tool also supports creating new issues locally with temporary IDs that get replaced with real issue numbers after pushing.

 ## Overview